 The email warned on-campus and off-campus students to be aware of the suspect and to report any changes to the Rowan University Police Department.

-Later that same day at 9:29 p.m., all students received yet another email which read, “Update for the Holly Pointe Assault incident.
+Later that same day at 9:29 p.m., all students received yet another email that read, “Update for the Holly Pointe Assault incident.
 A suspect has been identified.
 Thank you for your assistance.”

 Once again, the victim nor the suspect was identified in the email.